-- (1) Medical marijuana organizations shall register with the department. - (2) Not later than ninety (90) days after receiving an application for a medical marijuana organization, the department shall register the prospective medical marijuana organization and issue a registration certificate and a random twenty (20) digit alphanumeric identification number if all of the following conditions are satisfied: (a) The prospective medical marijuana organization has submitted all of the following - (a) The prospective medical marijuana organization has submitted all of the following: - (i) The application fee. - (ii) An application, including: - 1.
-The legal name of the prospective medical marijuana organization; - 2.
-The physical address of the prospective medical marijuana organization that is not within one thousand (1,000) feet of a public or private school existing before the date of the medical marijuana organization application; - 3.
-The name and date of birth of each principal officer and board member of the proposed medical marijuana organization; - 4.
-The name and date of birth of each additional agent of the proposed medical marijuana organization; and - 5.
-Any additional information requested by the department. - (iii)Operating procedures consistent with department rules for oversight of the proposed medical marijuana organization, including procedures to ensure accurate record keeping and adequate security measures. - (iv) If the city or county where the proposed medical marijuana organization would be located has enacted zoning restrictions, a sworn statement certifying that the proposed medical marijuana organization is in compliance with the restrictions. - (b) None of the principal officers or board members has served as a principal officer or board member for a medical marijuana organization that has had its registration certificate revoked if the principal officer or board member had knowledge of an ongoing violation of this chapter at the former medical marijuana organization. - (c) None of the principal officers or board members is under twenty-one (21) years of - age. - (d) At least one (1) principal officer is a resident of Idaho. - (e) If the proposed medical marijuana organization is a medical marijuana dispensary applicant, it is located in a county with more than twenty thousand (20,000)

-permanent residents and the county does not already contain a medical marijuana dispensary.

-- (3) When competing applications are submitted for a proposed medical marijuana dispensary within a single county, the department shall use an impartial and numerically scored competitive bidding process to determine which application among those competing will be approved.
-The department may conduct a background check of the principal officers and board members of the prospective medical marijuana dispensary to carry out this provision. - (4) The department may register additional medical marijuana organizations at its discretion.
+- (1) Medical Marijuana Organizations that are dispensaries of Medical Marijuana to qualified patients shall be limited to 1 per 20,000 permanent residents in each county. - (2) Medical Marijuana organizations shall register with the Department. - (3) Not later than ninety (90) days after receiving an application for a Medical Marijuana organization, the Department shall register the prospective medical Marijuana organization and issue a registration certificate and a random twenty (20) digit Alphanumeric identification number if all of the following conditions are satisfied: - (a) The prospective Medical Marijuana organization has submitted all of the following: - (i) The application fee. - (ii) An application, including: - 1.
+The legal name of the prospective medical Marijuana organization; - 2.
+The physical address of the prospective medical Marijuana organization that is not within one thousand (1,000) feet of a public or private school existing before the date of the medical Marijuana organization application; - 3.
+The name and date of birth of each principal officer and board member of the proposed medical Marijuana organization; - 4.
+The name and date of birth of each additional agent of the proposed medical Marijuana organization; and - 5.
+Any additional information requested by the Department. - (iii) Operating procedures consistent with Department rules for oversight of the proposed medical Marijuana organization, including procedures to ensure accurate record keeping and adequate security measures. - (iv) If the city or county where the proposed Medical Marijuana organization would be located has enacted zoning restrictions, a sworn statement certifying that the proposed Medical Marijuana organization is in compliance with the restrictions. - (b) None of the principal officers or board members has served as a principal officer or board member for a Medical Marijuana organization that has had its registration certificate revoked if the principal officer or board member had knowledge of an ongoing violation of this chapter at the former medical marijuana organization. - (c) None of the principal officers or board members are under twenty-one (21) years of age at the time of application. - (d) At least one (1) principal officer is a resident of Idaho. - (e) If the proposed Medical Marijuana organization is a Medical Marijuana dispensary applicant, it is located in a county with more than twenty thousand (20,000) permanent residents and the county already contains the maximum number of Medical Marijuana dispensaries allowed for each 20,000 permanent residents. - (4) When competing applications are submitted for a proposed Medical Marijuana dispensary for each single county's 20,000 permanent residents per dispensary limit, the Department shall use an impartial and numerically scored competitive bidding process to determine which application among those competing will be approved. - (5) The Department may conduct a background check of the principal officers and board members of the prospective Medical Marijuana dispensary to carry out this provision.